Introduction - marketing vocab

 Content marketing vs. Social media marketing

 Aren’t these the same?
 Not quite.
 Many people might call these two the flirty soul sisters of marketing.
-Unlike the analytical backend side of the marketing, these two are the personable faces of any company.
+Unlike the analytical backend side of marketing, these two are the personable faces of any company.
 Marketing thought leader Jay Baer once distinguished between the two as follows:

 The goals of content are consumption, then behavior.
 The goals of social are participation, then behavior.